serhmarch/ModbusTools/doc/input/client/client.md

 * `Timeout (first byte)` - timeout waiting first byte for serial port;
 * `Timeout (inter byte)` - timeout waiting next bytes after first bytes was received, after this timeout completes Modbus packet consider finished and return to process.
+* `Enable broadcast for 0-unit address` - if option is set then `0`-unit address will be recognized as broadcast and no response will be expected.

 ## Device dialog